jack-rabe/impl.nvim/README.md

 A Neovim Plugin to streamline implementing interfaces in Go.

+## Requirements
+- Neovim 0.9 or greater
+- Go 1.16 or greater
+- luarocks 3.11 or greater

 ## Installation

 First, install `impl` to generate a list of available interfaces.